 1. Cocoa

 It’s for the antioxidants, right?
-Even just a tablespoon of cocoa powder adds tons of chocolate flavor with very few calories and no sugar—plus, you won’t need to buy whole containers of chocolate-flavored nut or soy milks if you get a chocolate shake craving.
+Even just a tablespoon of cocoa powder adds tons of chocolate flavor with very few calories and no sugar—plus, you won’t need to buy whole containers of chocolate-flavored nut milk or soy milk if you get a chocolate shake craving.

 2. Chia Seeds

-Chia adds omega-3s and fiber to your smoothie while thickening it.
-Let the seeds soak in your smoothie liquid a few minutes before blending; they’ll absorb some of the liquid and pass through your digestive system much more easily.
-Try this Gingerbread Cookie Smoothie with cashew milk for starters.
+Chia adds omega-3 fatty acids and fiber [source] to your smoothie while thickening it.
+Let the seeds soak in your smoothie liquid for about 15 minutes before blending; they’ll absorb some of the liquid and allow you to digest them much more easily—longer is better.
+Try this Chocolate Chia Kale smoothie for starters.

 3. Ginger

-Spice up your smoothie with anti-inflammatory ginger—perfect for adding to anything with stone fruits, berries or citrus.
-Just peel a 1-inch piece and throw it right into the blender.
+Spice up your smoothie with anti-inflammatory ginger [source]—perfect for adding to anything with stone fruits, berries, or citrus.
+Just peel a 1-inch piece, and throw it right into the blender.
 (Chop it roughly first if your blades don’t blend it all the way.)

 4. Flax Oil or Seeds